 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the factors that may influence the credit risk of its customer base, including the default risk of the industry and country in which customers operate.

-Trade receivable ageing (₹ in thousand)
+Trade receivable ageing

-Particulars As at March 31, 2019 As at March 31, 2018 As at March 31, 2018
+Particulars As at As at

+Particulars March 31, 2020 March 31, 2019

-More than six month 2,896 2,141 1,593
+More than six month 2,400 2,896

-Less than six month 276 1,227 767
+Less than six month 1,734 276

 (a) Expected credit loss mesurment :-